pzhp/pzhp1.github.io/_posts/2018-4-14-Concurrency-Pattern.md

 layout: post
 title:  "Concurrency pattern"
 date:   2018-4-14 16:24:00
-categories: C++,javascript,go
+categories: C++,javascript,go,concurrency
 ---

 In this paper, we disucss the concurrency pattern changed from callback, promise/future, to async/await and channel.
 Many program language supoort these patterns partially or fully.
-We will study the key idea across C++, Javascript, Go etc and focus on what and why.
+We will study the key idea across C++, Javascript, Go etc and focus on *WHAT* and *WHY*.

 # Callback
 Before talked about callback, give an example about push/pull. in some extent, callback is push.